 One common factor in many marijuana possession cases concerns how authorities discovered and obtained the marijuana involved.
 If police used an illegal search and seizure in your case, the drugs could be inadmissible in court and the criminal charges will likely be thrown out.

 Texans for Responsible Marijuana Policy — Identified as a coalition of organizations and individuals committed to promoting an honest dialogue about marijuana use and the negative effects of its criminalization and removing penalties for possession of marijuana for personal use, the mission of Texans for Responsible Marijuana Policy includes allowing seriously and terminally ill patients to safely obtain and use medical marijuana if their doctors recommend it.
 It also wants to open a safe, legal market where Texas business owners cultivate and sell marijuana to adult consumers with accountability and reasonable oversight.
-You can learn about coalition partners such as Texas National Organization for the Reform of Marijuana Laws (NORML), a trans-partisan, educational 501(c)(4) nonprofit organization that focuses on cannabis law reform, and Law Enforcement Action Partnership (LEAP), a 501(c)(3) nonprofit organization made up of current and former members of the law enforcement and criminal justice communities who are speaking out about the failures of our existing drug policies.
+You can learn about coalition partners such as the Texas National Organization for the Reform of Marijuana Laws (NORML), a trans-partisan, educational 501(c)(4) nonprofit organization that focuses on cannabis law reform, and Law Enforcement Action Partnership (LEAP), a 501(c)(3) nonprofit organization made up of current and former members of the law enforcement and criminal justice communities who are speaking out about the failures of our existing drug policies.

 Texas DPS | Texas Arrest Data — Marijuana accounts for a majority of drug possession and general drug abuse arrests in this 2015 report summarizing Texas arrests.
 The DPS website also contains data for 2016 and 2017 in Excel files.
 According to KRWG-TV/FM, 97 percent of marijuana arrests in 2015 were for possession of 2 ounces or less.